digitallyinduced/ihp/UPGRADE.md

 9. **Copy settings from `Config/nix/nixpkgs-config.nix` to `devenv.nix`**

     Did you do any changes to `nixpkgs-config.nix` in your project?
+Likely you haven't, so you can skip this part.
 For reference, if the file looks like below, you don't need to do anything here:

     ```nix
     # Config/nix/nixpkgs-config.nix